 Notification and Activation Phase

 This phase addresses the initial actions taken to detect and assess damage inflicted by a disruption to Nexelus.
-Based on the assessment of the Event, sometimes according to the Nexelus Incident Response Policy, the Disaster Recovery Plan may be activated by the Security Officer and/or CTO.
+Based on the assessment of the Event, sometimes according to the Nexelus Incident Response Policy, the Disaster Recovery Plan may be activated by the Security Officer and/or GM.

 Notification Sequence

-The first responder is to notify the CTO (or the CEO in case the CTO is not reachable, in this case the CEO assumes the responsibilities of the CTO for this policy implementation).
-All known information must be relayed to the CTO.
+The first responder is to notify the GM (or the CEO in case the GM is not reachable, in this case the CEO assumes the responsibilities of the GM for this policy implementation).
+All known information must be relayed to the GM.

-The CTO is to contact the rest of the team and inform them of the event.
-The CTO is to begin assessment procedures.
+The GM is to contact the rest of the team and inform them of the event.
+The GM is to begin assessment procedures.

-The CTO is to notify team members and direct them to complete the assessment procedures outlined below to determine the extent of damage and estimated recovery time.
-If damage assessment cannot be performed locally because of unsafe conditions, the CTO is to follow the steps below.
+The GM is to notify team members and direct them to complete the assessment procedures outlined below to determine the extent of damage and estimated recovery time.
+If damage assessment cannot be performed locally because of unsafe conditions, the GM is to follow the steps below.

 Damage Assessment

-The CTO is to logically assess damage, gain insight into whether the infrastructure is salvageable, and begin to formulate a plan for recovery.
+The GM is to logically assess damage, gain insight into whether the infrastructure is salvageable, and begin to formulate a plan for recovery.

 Alternate Assessment

-Upon notification, the CTO is to follow the procedures for damage assessment with combined DevOps and Web Services Teams.
+Upon notification, the GM is to follow the procedures for damage assessment with combined DevOps and Web Services Teams.

 The Nexelus Disaster Recovery Plan is to be activated if one or more of the following criteria are met: